jgehrcke/beautiful-readme/README.md

 # Beautiful-readme #

-Beautiful-readme converts a single-file README into a simple and modern [Bootstrap](http://getbootstrap.com/)-powered static website.
+Beautiful-readme converts a single README file into a simple and modern [Bootstrap](http://getbootstrap.com/)-powered static website.

+Simplicity and clarity are the major design goals of beautiful-readme.
+For more feature-rich solutions, I recommend having a look at [Sphinx](http://sphinx-doc.org/) and [Beautiful docs](http://beautifuldocs.com/).

 ## Demo ##
 [Here](http://gehrcke.de/beautiful-readme) (built from *this* README).